tahoe-lafs/tahoe-lafs/docs/about.rst

 Get Started
 ===========

-To use Tahoe-LAFS, please see INSTALL.rst_.
+To use Tahoe-LAFS, please see :doc:`INSTALL`.

-.. _INSTALL.rst: INSTALL.rst

 License
 =======